Love or Something Like That: Plot

 The film tells a story about a newly married couple and the distractions they faced from work shortly after the wedding ceremony.
-Kwarley Mettle (Joselyn Dumas) had raw sex with her boyfriend, Henry Dominic (OC Ukeje) against her will, two years before getting married.
-This has made her require that her husband, Alex Walker (John Dumelo) used protection each time they slept together.
-Henry and Kwarley meet again after he got admitted to her hospital for treatment.
-On recognizing his ex-girlfriend, Henry immediately leaves the hospital without speaking to her.
-Kwarley went to his patient file, to see that he has cancer and AIDs.
-She located his home address then paid him a visit.
-On getting there, she told him about her disappointment in him.
+Kwarley Mettle (Joselyn Dumas) had raw sex with her boyfriend, Henry Dominic (OC Ukeje), against her will, two years before getting married.
+This has led her to insist that her husband, Alex Walker (John Dumelo), use protection each time they share a bed.
+After Kwarley's hospital admission for treatment, Henry and Kwarley reunite.
+Recognizing his ex-girlfriend, Henry immediately leaves the hospital without speaking to her.
+Kwarley checked his patient file and discovered that he suffers from both cancer and AIDS.
+She located his home address and then paid him a visit.
+When she arrived, she expressed her disappointment in him.

 Reception

 The film got negative reviews from 360nobs.com, who drew similarities between the film and Tango with Me, another film directed by Shirley Frimpong-Manso.
 It noted that in both films, couples were finding it difficult to have sex because of a rape incident.
 She also noted extra-marital affair as a buffer effect in both films.
 Tango with Me and Love or Something Like That both ended with the husbands feeling guilty of not being very caring to their spouse.
 Additionally, Devil in the Detail, another film by this director, was highlighted as having very dialogues as the film during marital advice session to the couple.
 It also criticized Kwarley being flabbergasted after seeing Henry for the first time despite having his file on her desk.
 Finally, the film was described as having a faulty premise since it is now very common for couples to have HIV test before getting married in churches, not to mention that the bride was even a medical doctor.

 Kolapo Olapoju of YNaija received the film with mixed reviews.
 It criticized the sex scene in the film, drawing similarity with the ones in Devil in the Detail, describing it as "clumsy and unbelievable" and explaining that John and Joselyn were "clothed from the waist upwards, the lower halves hidden under covered sheets, cavorting and pretending to be having the best sex possible."
 It faulted the storyline as being unrealistic but praised the acting of Joselyn Dumas, as the major outstanding factor in the film.
 It also played down the use of Davido's song in the film, as only to draw [Nollywood] market.